-Disney on the Danube
+Disney Adventure Cruise on the Danube

 In some locations, adults could go one way and kids another.
 In Vienna, Kate scoffed at joining children’s activities such as playing dress-up, choosing instead to tag along with the adults as we toured the Schönbrunn Palace.
 She later emailed her parents to say that she’d like this to be her new abode (the ship’s complimentary wi-fi proved useful in combating the inevitable pangs of homesickness).

-Despite a full schedule of morning and afternoon tours, and some full-day outings, the Disney guides always reminded us that nothing was obligatory, that it was OK to take time and chill.
+Despite a full schedule of morning and afternoon tours, and some full-day outings along the Danube, the Disney guides always reminded us that nothing was obligatory, that it was OK to take time and chill.

 I learned that my granddaughter sometimes needs 10 hours of sleep so we ended up skipping some early morning tours to sleep in (no hardship for either of us).
 Kate likewise learned that her grandmother is not infallible.
 After over-sleeping one day we set out to catch up with the group and promptly got lost, while on another day we borrowed bikes from the ship and pedalled into a thunderstorm – both experiences giving us plenty to laugh about afterwards.
 And we loved the time we spent together collecting souvenirs for those back home – our suitcases filling up with apricot jam, toys for Kate’s sisters and other trinkets.